hyperledger/fabric/docs/source/CONTRIBUTING.rst

 If you just submitted a JIRA for a bug you've discovered, and would like to provide a fix, we would welcome that gladly!
-Please assign the JIRA issue to yourself, then you can submit a pull request (PR).
+Please assign the JIRA issue to yourself, then submit a pull request (PR).
+Please refer to :doc:`github/github` for a detailed workflow.

 Fixing issues and working stories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~